 If you’re 16 or 17 and homeless, you’ll usually be provided with accommodation by Children’s Services at your local council.
 This is because you’ll be considered a ‘child in need’.

 Children’s Services will also consider if there’s any way you can return home or go and live with another relative.
-They can’t force you to go back somewhere you don’t feel safe.
+They cannot force you to go back somewhere you do not feel safe.

 What a ‘child in need’ is

 You’re a ‘child in need’ if you’re under 18 and:

 - you do not have money for food